val7304/flashcards/readme.md

 **Flashcards** is a Java Spring Boot application designed to manage flashcards and their categories.
 It serves as a learning and demonstration project to practice **DevOps**, **clean code**, and **automation** concepts.

+In addition to the REST API, the application exposes a minimal web interface to make the project immediately usable after cloning, without requiring curl or Postman.

 The `develop` branch is dedicated to development.

 ---